 PNEUMOCOCCAL VACCINE

 Pneumococcal disease is an infection caused by bacteria called Streptococcus pneumoniae (also known as pneumococcus).
 It causes contagious and potentially severe illness, including pneumonia, meningitis and sepsis, so early diagnosis and treatment is important.
 Vaccines have been the best protection against developing infection.
-The purpose of this study is to measure whether an investigational pneumococcal vaccine is safe and can help the body to develop germ-fighting agents called “antibodies” (immunogenicity) compared with 20-valent pneumococcal vaccine (licensed pneumococcal conjugate vaccine) when given to infants, toddlers, children, and adolescents.
+The purpose of this study is to measure whether an investigational pneumococcal vaccine is safe and can help the body to develop germ-fighting agents called “antibodies” (immunogenicity) for adults 50 years of age and older.

 The potential benefits to participants would be study-related medical care at no-cost and compensation for study related efforts and travel.
 On a wider scale, there may be general benefits to society because the investigational treatment may become a future treatment option.

-• Aged 7 months to 17 years on the day of inclusion.
+• Aged 50 years or older on the day of inclusion.

 • Other criteria may apply*